 Signs of pulp damage may include pain, prolonged sensitivity to heat or cold, discoloration of the tooth, swelling, tenderness of the overlying gums, or a bad taste in the mouth.
 However, in some instances, there are no symptoms at all.
 If pulp inflammation or infection is left untreated, it can cause pain, swelling, and loss of the supporting bone.

-What Are The Advantages Of Treatment?
+What Are the Advantages of Treatment?

 Root canal treatment saves teeth that would otherwise need to be extracted.
 After root canal treatment, the tooth is pulp-less, i.e., it has no vital tissues within.